whitedrop/whitedrop/README.md

 ## Frequently Asked Question

 ### It's not the first attempt.
-How should it succeed when others failed?
+How should it succeed when some others failed?

 To answer this question, I'm going to list the common reason of failures: